 CSPA 5002 - Current Issues and Trends in Higher Education (3 credits)

 Staying abreast of current issues and trends in higher education is critical to becoming a competent student affairs educator.
 This course is designed to expose students to a variety of current issues and trends in higher education that have a dramatic impact on the student affairs profession and on our work as student affairs educators.
 Strategies to address major issues will be discussed.

 CSPA 5003 - The College Student and the Law (3 credits)

 Increasingly the courts play a pivotal role in the lives of student affairs practitioners.
 From student judicial cases to Supreme Court decisions on activity fees, a broad-based understanding of the law related to higher education is essential.
 This course will examine the impact of the legal system on both public and private colleges and universities as well as explore model student codes of conduct.

-CSPA 5004 - Administration in College Student Personnel (3 credits)
+CSPA 5004 - Administration in College Student Affairs Work (3 credits)

 This course will examine attributes, skills and institutional conditions within student personnel work that impact effective administration.
 Some of the major areas to be explored include personnel practices, supervision, budget, finance, program development, short/long range planning, and internal and external governing bodies.
 An interactive course design will allow for "hands-on" practical applications and the development of well-grounded practitioners.

-CSPA 5006 - College Student and Adult Development (3 credits)
+CSPA 5006 - Student and Adult Development in College (3 credits)

 This course will focus on developing an understanding of students' intellectual, cognitive, social, moral, and identity development during the college years.
 Issues related to adult student development in the college setting will also be explored.
 Student development theories, research and current practices related to student development will be presented.